 The multi-dimensional catastrophe of the Chotiari reservoir cannot be understood with a single factor.
 Therefore, it is important to visualize and quantify the structural and proximate factor dynamics with their anticipation, which have not only escalated conflicts of land use but also unrest among local population.
-Therefore, on the basis of articles published in daily press and opinions interviewed from experts, we came into effect to disclose the responsible factors to the conflicts of Chotiari reservoir (see table 6).
+Therefore, on the basis of articles published in daily press and opinions interviewed from experts, we came into effect to disclose the responsible factors to the conflicts of Chotiari reservoir (see Table 1).
 In this regard we have quantified the factors which appeared in DRP as well as in the expert opinion interviews.
 These factors seemed responsible for either giving favorable path to pre-conditions or conducive climate to the conflicts.

 In the above table we see the differences in the factors of conflicts highlighted by either source, which may be due to the technical approaches and scientific analysis of both sources as well as the public character of DRP data compared with the privacy of face to face interviews.
-Therefore, we disclose the consequences (either positive or negative) of the project after deep analyzing of DRP as well as experts' opinion in the study area (see figure 6).
-After comparative analysis we found both similarities and dissimilarities in the data sources, due to privacy or the public character of their approaches.
+Therefore, we disclose the consequences (either positive or negative) of the project after deep analyzing of DRP as well as experts' opinion in the study area (see Figure 10).